Video Game Review: The Last Guardian

 Despite a very small suite of basic actions — jump, climb, push, pull, etc. — The Last Guardian is one of the more unrefined experiences we’ve had in years.
-Nothing feels smooth, and considering the lengthy development cycle and game’s high profile it has to a design choice to simulate the young boy’s relative helplessness in the world (ICO fans will spot the role reversal that essentially makes you Yorda).
+Nothing feels smooth, and considering the lengthy development cycle and game’s high profile it has to be a design choice to simulate the young boy’s relative helplessness in the world (ICO fans will spot the role reversal that essentially makes you Yorda).

 Compared to your companion Trico, however, the boy is a breeze to handle.
 That’s because there’s no actual way to control the large griffon-like creature.
-Sure, you can call it, pet it soothingly or gesture wildly at something you’d like it to interact with (e.g. a ledge to jump to), but whether or not it actually acts on that is completely up to Trico… and that can be exasperating.
+Sure, you can call it, pet it soothingly or gesture wildly at something you’d like it to interact with (e.g., a ledge to jump to), but whether or not it actually acts on that is completely up to Trico… and that can be exasperating.

 Even more maddening than Trico’s independence is a camera that simply can’t keep up even though you control it with the right stick.
 It routinely gets stuck behind objects, treating you to a close up of walls or Trico and completely obscuring what you’re attempting in the process.
-It’ll reset itself as well, and there are moments where the struggle to right the camera becomes almost dizzying.
+It’ll reset itself as well, and there are moments when the struggle to right the camera becomes almost dizzying.

 Deliberate or not, the battles you’ll fight with Trico and the camera absolutely chip away at the things the game does well.
-That it doesn’t completely derail the experience is a testament to the areas where it succeeds, but it’s impossible to deny it could’ve performed better, particularly the camera.
+That it doesn’t completely derail the experience is a testament to the areas in which it succeeds, but it’s impossible to deny it could’ve performed better, particularly the camera.

-There are plenty of connections between The Last Guardian and Ueda’s previous titles, and the visual styling is front and center.
+There are plenty of connections between The Last Guardian and Ueda’s previous titles, and the visual styling is front and centre.
 The massive structures you traverse are crumbling to dust, long abandoned as nature seeks to reclaim the land.
 Its scale is often breathtaking, leading to minutes spent looking around and simply soaking it all in.

 And then there’s Trico.
 While other games have sought to create bonds between you and an A.I. companion, the best of them succeeded only in creating something that felt like an extension of you.
 Trico, on the other hand, feels like its own entity.
 The subtle movements and actions make it seem alive, so while its independence can stymie gameplay, it’s fascinating to watch.